holtrop/propane/doc/user_guide.md

 If the second rule is matched instead, then the opposite would be the case.

-If a field alias is present in a rule definition, an additional field will be generated in the AST node with the field alias name.
+If a field alias is present in a rule definition, an additional field will be generated in the tree node with the field alias name.
 For example:

 ```